Start My Answer

 Now, let's take a look at an example.

 It can be scary to face a lawsuit, but you have options.
 Affirmative defenses can result in RTR being forced to drop its lawsuit against you, or the judge can kick the case out of court.
-In addition to filing your Answer for you, SoloSuit can also help you force the lawsuit out of court by filing a Motion to Compel Arbitration.
+In addition to filing your Answer for you, you can use SoloSettle to negotiate a debt settlement with a Real Time Resolutions collector.

 Check out the video below to learn more about how to respond to a debt collection lawsuit: